Search for Important Questions

 1. Explain the philosophy behind 'As you sow, so shall you reap'.

-2. What is the literal meaning of 'Art'?
+3. What is the definition of democracy?

 1. Explain the philosophy behind 'As you sow, so shall you reap'.